-By definition red wine is made by fermenting with the skins and the seeds present.
+By definition, red wine is made by fermenting with the skins and the seeds present.
 All of the color in wine comes from the skins the tannins.
 The spice compounds come from the skins and the seeds.
 So with red fermentation, you ferment first and press later.

 The size and material of the vessel impact the temperature of fermentation.
 Many modern tanks are equipped with cooling jackets to provide more control.

-As the yeast starts to convert the sugar into alcohol, the juice is released from the grapes, and all the skins are lifted up to the top of the tank by the carbon dioxide that’s being produced.
+As the yeast starts to convert the sugar into alcohol, the juice is released from the grapes, and all the skins are lifted to the top of the tank by the carbon dioxide that’s being produced.
 So one thing that we want to do is we want to come in and mix the cap to regulate the amount of temperature that’s built up in the tank.
 During the fermentation, the tank is typically mixed one to three times per day.
 With practices adapted to vintage and grape variety.
 You can do that with a pump over where you’re actually pumping the juice from the bottom of the tank and then gently wetting the cap on the top.
-You can also do it with a punch down where you’re submerging the cap down into the juice, and you’ll get more or less extraction depending on how you choose to manage your cap.
+You can also do it with a punch down where you’re submerging the lid down into the juice, and you’ll get more or less extraction depending on how you choose to manage your cap.

-For aromatic white wines, varietal flavors are often preserved by preventing secondary fermentation.
-Through low-temperature sulfur additions or sterile filtration.
+For aromatic white wines, varietal flavors are often preserved by preventing secondary fermentation through low-temperature sulfur additions or sterile filtration.

 Lavage is a term that we use for the period after fermentation before the wine is bottled.
-Generally, for red wines and for barrel-fermented white wines it’s the time that they spend in the barrel where they might be stirred, racked, topped.
+Generally, for red wines and barrel-fermented white wines, it’s the time that they spend in the barrel where they might be stirred, racked, topped.
 All those things that we can do in the barrel.

 So you get slightly more oxidative aging in a barrel than you would in a large tank.
 We call the evaporation from a barrel the angel’s share.
 So that’s a wine that is going out into the air, and the barrel is becoming lower and lower.
 So we have to top that up with fresh wine to prevent oxygen from getting into the barrel.